 At Direction for Dogs, LLC, the goal is for dog training to be both educational and fun, while learning practical skills that you can apply in the real world.
 These sessions are time-efficient, affordable, and offered in small class sizes so you can receive personalized attention in a supportive environment.
 Our diverse classes were created to keep training engaging and to promote lifelong learning.
 When dogs learn more than just the commands, their lives become enriched, and their bond and communication with you grow stronger.
 The result?
 You will have a happy and well-behaved family pet.
-For a quick glance at our class schedule, simply scroll down to view our monthly calendars at the bottom of this page.

 Step 1 - Home Manners - Teach your dog the skills most needed in and around the house.